A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

-\end{lem} \begin{proof} To show $|nd(D_{-\chi})| < |nd(D)|$, we see that $nd(D_{-\chi})$ has at least one fewer crossing compared to $nd(D)$ since we can now extend travel past the crossing $-\chi$ in $nd(D_{-\chi})$.
 For $|nd(D_o)| < |nd(D)|$ we again address two cases depending on whether $D_o$ merges a pair of components in $D$ or splits a component in $D$ into two. \\ \textbf{Case 1} A single component $D_i$ in $D$ is split into two components numbered $i, i+1$ in $D_o$. \\ To compute $nd(D_o)$ we traverse $D_o$ in order of the newly chosen base points and compare crossings in the traveled portion $r(D_o)$ with that of $D$.
 For all components $D_j$ where $1\leq j < i$, $D$ and $D_o$ share the same crossings in the traveled portion of the link diagram.
-For the component numbered $i$, the traveled portion is now extended past the crossing $\chi$, where it may pick up more crossings in $D_o$, so $nd(D_o) \leq nd(D)-1$ and $nd(D_o) < nd(D)$. \\ \textbf{Case 2} Two components $D_i, D_k$ in $D$ are merged into a single component in $D_o$. \\ Without loss of generality we assume $i < k$.
-For all components in $D_o$ numbered $j < i$, the traveled portion remains the same.
-When traversing the $i$th component of $D_o$, the crossing $\chi$ is removed as we continue to travel on the portion coming from $D_k$, where additional crossings may be included in $r(D_0)$.
+For the component numbered $i$, the traveled portion is now extended past the crossing $\chi$, where it may pick up more crossings in $D_o$, while $n(D_0) = n(D)-1$, so $nd(D_o) \leq nd(D)-1$ and $nd(D_o) < nd(D)$. \\ \textbf{Case 2} Two components $D_i, D_j$ in $D$ are merged into a single component in $D_o$. \\ Without loss of generality we assume $i < j$.
+For all components in $D_o$ numbered $k' < i$, the traveled portion remains the same.
+When traversing the $i$th component of $D_o$, the crossing $\chi$ is removed as we continue to travel on the portion coming from $D_j$, where additional crossings may be included in $r(D_0)$.
 Thus we have again $nd(D_o) \leq nd(D)-1$ so $nd(D_o) < nd(D)$. \end{proof}